West Clermont Local School District

 The West Clermont Local School District (WCLSD) is a public school district in Clermont County, Ohio, United States.
 It covers a 54 sqmi area on the east side of the Cincinnati metropolitan area, centered on the east side of the I-275 loop.
 The district serves much of Union Township, as well as portions of Batavia, Monroe, Ohio and Pierce Townships.

 The West Clermont Local School District is the 23rd largest of Ohio's 610 school districts, with 8500 students in grades Pre-K-12, with 453 certified staff members and 260 support personnel.
 The district has seven elementary schools, one middle school, and one high school.

 93% of students in WCLSD graduate from high school with a diploma.
 Out of 8027 students, 38.1% are on free or reduced lunch programs.
 The student to teacher ratio in WCLSD is higher than the national average, at 20:1.
 The average per-student spending is $9,110, compared to the national average of $12,239.

+Area

+It includes the former municipality of Amelia.